tytydraco/yessleep/out/Im_No_Hero.md

 Mr.Indestructible watched from the street below as the giant Robot head exploded in a flash of dazzling green light, nearly blinding him as he shielded his eyes.

-A wall of heat and pressure assailed him, he slid across the ground as the shockwave pushed him from the blast, he fought to stay upright.
+A wall of heat and pressure assailed him, his feet slid across the ground as the shockwave pushed him from the blast - it took every ounce of strength to stay upright.

-Opening his eyes, his face was a mask of horror as flaming debris and chunks of metal rained down onto the street below.
+Opening his eyes, his face was a mask of horror as flaming debris and chunks of metal rained down onto the street around him.

 “CASSIDY!”
-He screamed as the robot’s decapitated body toppled to the ground enveloped in a plume of dark, indigo smoke.
+He screamed as the robot’s decapitated body toppled to the ground, enveloped in a plume of dark, indigo smoke.

 I rose gingerly into the air from the burning wreckage, gently landing in front of my Dad.